pdincubus/MODX-Revo-Boilerplate/README.md

 Wayfinder's default setup for outputting a menu item needs a bit of tweaking since we've used the link_attributes to apply a class to the body tag.

+###quipCommentCustom

+Replacement, lovely and trimmed down version of the standard Quip chunk

+###quipAddCommentCustom, ArticlesLatestPostTpl, ArchiveGroupByYear, ArticleRowTpl

+See above.

 ##Snippets

 ###copyYears